 The roads in the Mullerthal are narrow and winding, the asphalt is wet.
-"Wow, the little river down there with the grass growing on the edge—I've never seen anything like it!" my boyfriend shouts from the passenger seat.
+"Wow, the little river down there with the grass growing on the edge—I've never seen anything like it!" my US-boyfriend shouts from the passenger seat.

 A nearby sign tells us what a limestone spring is: water that comes from rock containing calcium carbonate and later deposits the limestone at the edges, from which interesting formations emerge over time.
-By the way, the majority of Tuff is Tufa.
+By the way, the majority of tuff is tufa.
 No idea why I say this, but it sounds funny.

-As the next stop we hike to the Schiessentümpel Wasserfall—or shooting-pool waterfall.
+Asoure next stop we hike to the Schiessentümpel Wasserfall—or shooting-pool waterfall.
 It is the waterfall that Google spits out when researching hikes in Luxembourg.
 A three-jet waterfall lying under an enchanted bridge.

 We climb over wooden paths and past rocky outcroppings down to the water.
-My assumption that there are three jets of water because someone has laid three pipes there is wrong.
+My assumption that there are three jets of water because someone has laid three artificial pipes there is wrong.
 In fact, nature has milled three furrows into a monstrous stone through centuries of constant flowing water, so that the cascade is split into three parts when it falls—or rather shoots.
 The curved bridge with the gnarled railing with the moss growing between the stones was built in 1879.
 Previously, the Mullerthal area was difficult to access; it is rumored that this region once resembled a jungle and was called the "Land of Wolves."

 Honestly: If you stand down there in the shadow of the historic bridge, while the river shoots white, foaming water into the light blue pond (shooting pool—that term now makes sense!) then this description is exactly what you feel here.
 It is a bit like Red Riding Hood is about to sail out on a paper ship behind a stone.

-As we explore the area, we again and again meet the Mullerthal Trail, which measures 70 miles in its total length and is almost universally recognized as one of the best hiking trails in Europe.
+As we explore the area, we again and again meet the Mullerthal Trail, which measures 70 miles in its total length and is almost universally recognized as one of the best long-distance hiking trails in Europe.
 But since even my boyfriend, who always runs like a pronghorn and does not think 20 miles is very long, is not able to manage 70 miles in one day, we limit ourselves to small sections of the trail.

 "Woah, we have to go there!" says my boyfriend.
 We fly through yet another stone labyrinth, get back to the car, and zoom off.

-Afterwards we meander through further crevices to the "robber's cave."
+Afterwards we meander through further crevices to the "Robber's Cave."
 An iron ladder leads us into a black hole.
 Before I can think, my boyfriend is already on his way descending into the unknown and unseeable depths below.
 "It's so dark down here, you can’t see anything!" his voice rolls out from the blackness.
 Then I see the light of his flashlight somewhere on the other side of Uranus.

 Find more about our day in the capital Luxembourg City in m article Luxembourg: Small Capital – Great Wonders.